-In early 2019 the Royal Canadian Mint, a global leader in the precious metal industry known for its commitment to excellence and technological innovation, will launch the latest edition of its official bullion coin – the Maple Leaf – whose name is derived from its iconic design.These beautiful bullion pieces are valued by stackers and collectors all over the world, especially for their high metal purity and their unparalleled security features from a mint that has been in existence for over a century.
+The Royal Canadian Mint, a global leader in the precious metal industry known for its commitment to excellence and technological innovation, has launched the latest edition of its official bullion coin – the Maple Leaf – whose name is derived from its iconic design.These beautiful bullion pieces are valued by stackers and collectors all over the world, especially for their high metal purity and their unparalleled security features from a mint that has been in existence for over a century.

 Issued annually in a 1 oz. silver format with a reeded edge since 1988, the silver Maple Leaf has a $5 CAD face value and is the world’s second best-selling silver bullion coin after the American Silver Eagle.
 Since 1988 over 200 million silver Maple Leaf coins have been sold.

 Struck in .9999 fine silver, they were the first silver bullion coins to be produced using that ultimate standard of purity, which over time has become the global standard for silver bullion coins from other mints too.There are a wide range of special versions of the silver Maple Leaf issued for collectors, including special anniversary coins such as the popular 30th anniversary coin issued last year as well as a version with a double incuse, or sunken, design also issued in 2018.